 So what’s inside this Baroque residence?

-Well, the main building hosts high-quality, temporary art exhibitions and many of the rooms are now fitted out like a modern gallery.
+Well, the main building hosts high-quality, special art exhibitions and many of the rooms are now fitted out like a modern gallery.

 Other rooms still contain Baroque elements (like a decorated ceiling) or retain pretty much all their original and magnificent glory.